dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1007: Questioning the status quo is essential for justice.
+### T1007: Not blindly accepting injustice is important.

 |Support|
 |---|